-At this time, OIS will begin accepting requests for initial DS-2019s for new incoming scholars and student interns.
+At this time, OIS is now accepting requests for DS-2019s for new incoming scholars and student interns.
 Please review the following information prior to beginning the DS-2019 request process:

 - If your scholar cannot yet schedule a visa interview, you should not request the DS-2019 document at this time.
-Routine visa processing has still not resumed normal operations; only a limited number of U.S. consulates and embassies are offering visa appointments on a limited basis.
-There is no organized list of which areas have resumed visa processing, but potential scholars can check with their local consulate/embassy or you may visit the Department of State website to see visa appointment wait times for specific locations.
+Routine visa processing has still not resumed at many embassies around the world.
+There is no organized list of which areas have resumed visa processing, but prospective scholars can check with their local consulate/embassy or you may visit the Department of State website to look up visa appointment wait times for specific locations.

-- If your scholar is currently residing in a country with a travel ban, you should not request the DS-2019 document at this time unless your scholar is traveling from a country with an exception.
-Many travel bans are still in place worldwide with no defined end date.
-Some travel-restricted countries now allow an exception for academics (Schengen Area, Ireland, UK), but scholars from these areas must first obtain a national interest exemption waiver before traveling, which can be requested during their visa interview.
-Please read our travel restrictions webpage for more information.
+- If your scholar is currently residing in a country subject to a COVID-19 travel ban, you should not request the DS-2019 document at this time unless your scholar is eligible for an exception.
+Many travel-restricted countries now allow an exception for academics, but scholars from these areas must first obtain a national interest exemption waiver before traveling, which can be requested during their visa interview.
+Please read OIS’ travel restrictions webpage for more information.

 - If you cannot guarantee the legally required number of work hours for your scholar due to changes caused by the COVID-19 virus, you should not request a DS-2019 at this time.
 Immigration regulations require that scholars must work at least 30 hours per week (32 hours for student interns).